 - Conduct periodic self-audits of contribution procedures

-Fee Transparency and Disclosure Challenges
+Fee Transparency and Disclosure Issues

 - Inadequate disclosure of investment management fees